 The key achievements of the professional journey include the construction of two-bedroom terrace flats in the outskirts of the city when there was no provision of alternate double-height terraces in D.C.R. but we planned the building so that every unit got attached terraces.
 We have been pioneers in the construction of three and four-bedroom apartments in the Shivaji Nagar area.

-We have recently completed redevelopment projects named Smruti and AmritKalash and undertaken a 17 storied high rise building named Kanchan Geet in Shivaji Nagar Nagpur.
+We have recently completed redevelopment projects named Smruti and AmritKalash and undertaken a 17 storied high-rise building named Kanchan Geet in Shivaji Nagar Nagpur.
 This happens to be the tallest building in this area.

 - How do you look after your employees?
 What makes your team unique?

-An important aspect here at Raghukul is a healthy and stress-free working environment.
+An important aspect here at Raghukul Constructions is a healthy and stress-free working environment.
 The basic needs of each individual are being taken care of by human considerations apart from perks, privileges, and packages.
 The dedication and devotion of the team are exemplary and appreciable.
-There is no employer/employee relationship, hence everybody has a peculiar feel of belonging for Raghukul which makes the team unique.
+There is no employer/employee relationship, hence everybody has a peculiar feel of belonging for Raghukul Constructions which makes the team unique.

 - Is there any special experience with your clients you would like to highlight?

-There are too many experiences in the journey so far but the most important would like to mention that there are at least ten to fifteen families who have been given help, morale boost, courage, and assurance to buy a flat which they liked most but had no financial provisions initially.
+There are too many experiences in the journey so far but the most important would like to mention that there are at least ten to fifteen families who have been given help, a morale boost, courage, and assurance to buy a flat which they liked most but had no financial provisions initially.

 Our landmark super luxurious building Shri Mohini Raj commenced with earnest money of just Rs.
-10 lakhs to the owners which are an exception in itself.
+10 lakhs to the owners which is an exception in itself.
 One of the landowners vacated the premises and handed over keys for development just on a verbal agreement.
 One of the land development agreements of around 12000 sq. ft. was entered at the initial payment of Rs.
 21000/only.

 - Can you tell us which your favourite book is?